anjaligupta1104/projects/README.md

 **intent**

 This folder contains my project on AI-driven media forensics to detect fake news under Professor Abhinav Shrivastava at the AI Lab@The University of Maryland in Summer 2019.
+It also contains an extended abstract that describes the project in detail.

 **“Thrive,” iOS App for Mental Wellness:** https://github.com/zane-ice/thrive